highchair/artinruins-com/_property/georges-billiards-pwt.md

 mostrecentimage: 2024-01-01

-imagescredit: 'Contributions from the <a href="//www.flickr.com/photos/pawtucketlibrary/albums/72157690062762483" target="_blank">Pawtucket Library on Flickr</a> and Marc Doughty'
+imagescredit: 'Contributions from the <a href="https://www.flickr.com/photos/pawtucketlibrary/albums/72157690062762483">Pawtucket Library on Flickr</a> and Marc Doughty'

 #external:
 #  - source: 'Providence Journal (permalink)'